Rezwan66/EDA-fortune500/README.md

 ### Course Link and Data Source: https://app.datacamp.com/learn/courses/exploratory-data-analysis-in-sql
 **All datasets and images are the subject to the course referred.

+The relation between the tables are shown with this ER Diagram: erdiagram.png

 ```sql
 /****** Summarize the distribution of numeric values